Detailed images provide valuable insight

-What we can help with
+How we can help

-Thoracic X-Rays
+Thoracic x-rays

 Used to evaluate the structures within the chest, including the lungs, heart, and major vessels.
 Thoracic x-rays can help detect lung patterns, fluid accumulation, tumors, or other abnormalities.

-Abdominal X-Rays
+Abdominal x-rays

 Used to assess organs within the abdominal cavity such as the stomach, liver, spleen, kidneys, and intestines.
 These images can aid in diagnosing issues like blockages, organ enlargement, or the presence of foreign bodies.